COVID-19: What You Need to Know, from Fisher Glen Animal Hospital

 - Please call ahead.
 We will be seeing sick pets on an appointment only basis.
 Owners will be emailed a questionnaire when the appointment is booked.

 - To ameliorate the risk of community spread, we will be admitting pets through our front vestibule, and we ask that you wait in your car.
-Once we have examined your pet we will call you to discuss the case.
-Payments will be taken over the phone.
+Once our veterinarian examines your pet we will call you to discuss the case.
+We will take payments over the phone.

 - Likewise, we ask that you call ahead for pickup of any food/medication.
 We will place your order in the front vestibule ahead of your arrival.